Terpz710/RelicsPE/README.md

 # Description

 A [Pocketmine-MP](https://pmmp.io) plugin that adds relics into your server!
-Players who are mining are given the chance to uncover relics with raritys and rarity based rewards!
+Players who are mining are given the chance to uncover relics with raritys and rarity based rewards! l

 # Features

 * Players who are mining are given the chance to recieve a relic.
 * You can claim the relic to recieve rarity based rewards.
+Each relic claimed will give the player 1 random reward.
 * Spawn in relics using a command.

 **Upcoming features**